7 Ideas to Optimize First Response Time (FRT) And Keep Users Happy

 • Empowering support agents with the knowledge and tools to provide accurate and thorough responses.

-Calculating FRT, along other metrics, can be done simply and efficiently with InvGate Service Desk's reporting capabilities.
+Calculating FRT, along other metrics, can be done simply and efficiently with InvGate Service Management's reporting capabilities.
 Request a free 30-day trial or explore the live demo to see for yourself how you can improve your customer support!